What must change in the Myanmar garment industry post-Corona crisis – a research into the labour conditions of two factories

 - Not getting a social security card, even while contributions are deducted.

-Leader One worker: ‘When workers are dismissed, it happens that management takes their employee card Without such card, a worker cannot apply for another job .’
+Leader One worker: ‘When workers are dismissed, it happens that management takes their .’

 Worker representation